Killol14/Namaste-India/README.md

-Namste India Is for people who whats know about The India before they travel.
+Namste India Is for people who want to know about India before they travel.
+This website also provides booking information.

-This is my Milestone project 1 submission for Code Institute’s Diploma in Web Application Development course.
-My Website features six pages and is built using languages that I have learnt including, HTML, CSS, JAVAscript, jquery and Bootstrap.
+This is my Milestone project 2 submission for Code Institute’s Diploma in Web Application Development course.
+My Website features five pages and is built using languages that I have learnt including, HTML, CSS, JAVAscript, jquery, Bootstrap, Email.js and Map.js.